Ray (soundtrack)

-Ray is the soundtrack of the 2004 film Ray starring Jamie Foxx (who won the Academy Award for Best Actor for his role as "Ray Charles" in this film), Kerry Washington, Terrence Howard, Clifton Powell and Regina King.
+Ray is the soundtrack to the 2004 film Ray starring Jamie Foxx (who won the Academy Award for Best Actor for his role as "Ray Charles" in this film), Kerry Washington, Terrence Howard, Clifton Powell and Regina King.
 The score was composed by Breyon Prescott and Craig Armstrong.

 The album won a Grammy Award and was nominated for the BAFTA Award for Best Film Music.